 How to apply

 The application will be available online or by request from Jan.
-15, 2019, until March 1, 2019, at 11:59 p.m.
+15, 2020, until March 1, 2020, at 11:59 p.m.
 To apply, follow the link on the top right corner of the page.
-For a paper application, call or email the Program Officer listed in the sidebar.
+For a paper application, call the number below.
 A document explaining the guidelines is available here.
 Paper applications must be postmarked by March 1 or delivered to the office by 5 p.m.

 Please contact us direction if you have any questions at 907.297.2700.